erondpowell/directus/docs/app/content/collections.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/manually-sort-items-20220415A.mp4" type="video/mp4" />
 </video>

-Drag and drop Items to custom sort them as desired.
-This is only possible on certain Layouts, such as the default [Table Layout](/app/layouts/#table-layout).
+You can choose to drag and drop Items to manually custom-sort them as desired, but only on certain Layouts, such as the default
+[Table Layout](/app/layouts/#table-layout).
 To sort a Collection's Items, follow the steps below.

 1. Be sure a sorting column has been configured under **"Settings > Data Model > Collection"**.\
 _(Shown in the video)_
 <!-- @TODO configuration > Data Model: Link -->
 2. Navigate to the Content Module and select the desired Collection.
-3. In the Sidebar, be sure a [Layout](#adjust-page-layout) is chosen that supports manual sorting.
+3. In the Sidebar, choose a [Layout](#adjust-page-layout) that supports manual sorting.
 4. Enable manual sorting:
    - For the Table Layout, toggle <span mi icon>sort</span> in the configured Sort column.
 5. Drag Items by their handle into a new position.